Code-Institute-Submissions/LAMcGuinness-MS3/README.md

     - It also contains links to their social media accounts along with company name, moto and copyright.

 ## Future Release Updates
+* Improve on design and display.
+Making sure all areas are uniform in padding, margins, text color etc.
+* Colaborate with a cooking untensil brand to promote there products and create revenue from advertising.
+*

 ## Technologies Used